Funding and Grant Opportunities for Personal Finance Teachers

 The McCarthey Dressman Education Foundation awards up to $10,000 for three years to individuals or teams in K-12 education.
 The grant allows educators to implement new teaching methods and strategies in the classroom in order to foster professional training and growth.

 The NEA Foundation for the Improvement of Education awards grants ranging from $2,000 to $5,000 to support the professional development of public school teachers and faculty.
-This grant can be put toward funding summer institutes, research, mentoring, and lesson study experiences.
+This grant can be used towards funding summer institutes, research, mentoring, and lesson study experiences.
 The goal is to improve practice, curriculum, and student achievement.

 The Beacon Grant awards up to $1,000 twice a year for teachers in need of extra funding for classroom supplies, subscriptions, apps, and more.
 For 2019, the grant provides virtual reality equipment in the classroom.